ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

    * `<SCHEMA_NAME>`: The name of the schema where the tables to synchronize belong to.
    * `<SYNC MODE>`: `SKIP` is a sync mode indicating the objects that are already defined should be skipped. `REPLACE` is another sync mode used to update the object if it has been modified since last synched.
    * `CONTINUE`: The error is logged, but processing continues if multiple tables are to be imported.

+   When synchrnization is completed, the output displays the list of synced tables.
+The total count of synced tables must be double the number of tables within the catalog or schema.
+This is because, each table are synced two times.
+Once from the external metastore to the local metastore, and then from the local metastore to the Db2 catalog.
+   {: note}

 6. Identify the list of catalogs and schemas in watsonx.data that you require for **Query Optimizer**.